boryspaulewicz/bhsdtr/Readme.md

 In the current version of the package there are three link functions for the SDT criteria to choose from.
-One is the link function described in the preprint - this is now called 'softmax'.
+One is the link function described in the preprint - this is now called "softmax".
 This link function (softmax followed by inverse normal CDF) is computationally intensive and makes the task of specifying the priors for the gamma vector difficult.